encX/GitLabKit/README.md

 - Red row = Failed job
 - Orange row = Running job
 - Neutral row = Cancelled job
-- Time in bracket on the far left = Job duration
+- Time in parentheses on the far right = Job duration
 - Click on job name on the right to navigate back to job page on GitLab

 ![runner-page](/doc/images/runner-page.png)